19th to Early 20th Century Villa Suburbs

 © SCC UDC

-The groups that make up this zone were first developed in the 19th century as middle class suburban developments away from the industrial and commercial city centre which at the time of development was becoming increasingly densely developed with back to back and courtyard housing.
-A general pattern of intensification of housing density can be discerned across much of this zone - with the high status and initial low densities of the original developments resulting in an inevitable market led pressure towards back-land development of former garden plots particularly since World War II.
-This has led, across much of this area, to a complex mix of interwoven historic characters where the earliest significantly legible landscape is that of the original streets and villas, with subsequent development forming an integral part of a multi-period landscape.
-The predominant building types range from detached mansions to large semi detached domestic houses, normally featuring generous private gardens or (around the larger mansions) small parks and other designed grounds.
-The majority of buildings in these areas are from stone with a mixture of Tudor, Classical and Gothic architectural styles generally employed.
+The character areas that make up this zone were first developed in the 19th century as middle class suburban developments away from the industrial and commercial city centre, which at that time was becoming increasingly densely developed with back to back and courtyard housing.
+The predominant building types range from detached mansions to large semi-detached houses, normally featuring generous private gardens or (around the larger mansions) small parks and other designed grounds.
+The majority of buildings in these areas are built of stone with a mixture of Tudor, Classical and Gothic architectural styles generally employed.
 Larger residences can include such high status elaborations as libraries, ballrooms, conservatories or even (in Nether Edge’s Kenwood Park Road) a private theatre.
-They have largely remained free from

-large areas of later terraced infilling although this type exists to some extent in most character areas, as do pockets of mid 20th century semi detached infill.
-Significant densities of mature plantings of trees (in both streets and private gardens) and evergreen shrubbery contribute to a ‘Gardenesque’ atmosphere clearly differentiating these areas from the terraced housing areas and younger middle class suburbs surrounding them.
-In larger scale planned developments such as Kenwood, Broomhall and Endcliffe Crescent, surveyors and landscape gardeners were employed to design the curvilinear road networks so as “to create constantly changing vistas of the picturesque “villa” residences emerging from their leafy surroundings” (Doe 1976, 177).
-Public open spaces tend to be less common in this zone than in either 19th century terraced or later 20th century municipally developed suburbs with public parks tending to cluster on the fringes of these areas rather than at their centres.
-In contrast to these areas most residences are provided with some level of private ornamental space.
-Sports clubs where they exist tend to be private developments rather than being accessible to the general public.
-Industrial land uses are generally absent but institutional buildings are a feature – especially in the Broomhall and Nether Edge groups where various departments of Sheffield Hallam University have colonised earlier residential and institutional buildings.
+The streets have largely remained free from large areas of later terraced infilling, although this type exists to some extent in most character areas, as do pockets of mid 20th century semi-detached infill.
+Significant plantings of mature trees (in both streets and private gardens) and evergreen shrubbery contribute to a ‘Gardenesque’ atmosphere, clearly differentiating these areas from the terraced housing areas and later middle class suburbs surrounding them.
+In larger scale planned developments, such as Kenwood, Broomhall and Endcliffe Crescent, surveyors and landscape gardeners were employed to design the curvilinear road networks so as “to create constantly changing vistas of the picturesque “villa” residences emerging from their leafy surroundings” (Doe 1976, 177).

 Figure 4: A former lodge (now reused as commercial premises) originally controlling access to the Broomhall Park Estate from Ecclesall Rd.